fowler-lab-osu/make_flat_images_from_videos/README.md

 # flatten_all_movies_in_pwd
 This script flattens movies from a maize rotational ear scanner into 2d cylindrical projections.
-It is presented as supplemental information to the paper, "Custom built scanner and simple image processing pipeline enables low-cost, high-throughput phenotyping of maize ears."
+It is presented as supplemental information to the paper "Custom built scanner and simple image processing pipeline enables low-cost, high-throughput phenotyping of maize ears" by Cedar Warman and John E Fowler.

 ## Requirements
 FFMpeg and ImageMagick are required for this script to run.